stevepetcu/code-dojo/diamond-kata/Java/junit-tdd/README.md

 ```bash
 make all
 ```
-**Note**: The previous command will start the docker containers, compile and run the tests, and compile and run the application.
+**Note**: The previous command will start the docker containers, package and run the application.

 **Note**: If an `ERROR: Couldn't connect to Docker daemon.` message is displayed at any time, make sure the docker-machine is evaluated in the current terminal: